NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 .. tip::
    In case you need to store large collections of links, it can be more efficient to create a dataset for storing the links via object references.
-In NWB this is used, e.g,. in py:class:`~pynwb.epoch.TimeIntervals` to store collections of references to TimeSeries objects.
+In NWB, this is used, e.g., in py:class:`~pynwb.epoch.TimeIntervals` to store collections of references to TimeSeries objects.

 Using these functions in ``create_extension_spec.py`` and then running that file will generate YAML files that define